“Outlook .PST cannot be Opened”

 After you do that and you open Outlook, you will get an error that Outlook can’t find your .PST.

-Lastly, you need to close Outlook and access your Outlook email setting via the “User Accounts” link in Control Panel.
+To fix this you need to close Outlook and type “Control Panel” in the search pane at the bottom left of your screen to access your Outlook email setting via the “User Accounts” link in Control Panel.

 Click the Mail (Microsoft Outlook) link at the bottom of the list.